We regret to inform that upon viewing the exterior of Sandfield Tower in June 2019, the main roof has now collapsed inwards into the property.

 It was heavily featured in the Liverpool Echo Stop the Rot Campaign.
 It is therefore frustrating that I must report the following: Back in 2013, I e-mailed The Mayor of Liverpool again and received the encouraging reply:

 After a few months of visits to Sandfield Tower to capture as many internal and external images of the building, I was able to construct a basic floorplan of the ground floor from my numerous visits to the property.
 At the time, I was concerned that the building was in its last days and that it would be demolished soon.
+Little did I realise that I would be personally connected to this building for another twenty-four years of campaigning, countless e-mail’s to various councillors, Mayor’s of Liverpool, Save Britain’s Heritage, Historic England and anyone who would listen to me.
+I was delighted, however, to understand that the building was listed by English Heritage on the 1st of August 1973 and was given a Grade II listing.
+This meant that the building couldn’t just be demolished on a whim and that it stood a fighting chance of survival.

 I wrote off to the local councillors who replied with some basic information on the building but couldn’t really help me apart from providing snippets of information.
 I then wrote off to Liverpool City Council for advice.
 At the start of this process and say within the next 10 years, the City Council entertained my enthusiasm for this building and they themselves had plans to compulsory purchase the property.

+I produced a very basic website on a quickly cobbled together campaign and wrote off to the Liverpool Echo.
+They decided to feature the building on more than one occasion.
 In April 2012, a Section 215 Notice was served upon the owner requiring the external refurbishment of Gwalia.
 The notice was not complied with and an alleged offence was committed in November 2012.
 The City Council proceeded with a prosecution of the alleged offence and a court hearing was due in October 2013.
 Back in 2013, I e-mailed The Mayor of Liverpool again and received the encouraging reply:

 “Many thanks for your recent enquiry concerning Gwalia, Queen’s Drive, West Derby and thank you for taking the time to contact me about this issue.
 The City Council is very much aware of the poor condition of this grade II listed building and is actively taking steps to remedy the situation.

 In conjunction with the above enforcement action, Planning Committee took the decision to delegate authority to the Divisional Manager Planning in July 2013, to serve a Repairs Notice on the owner requiring him to commence full repairs of the property within 2 months.
 Failure to commence full repairs could lead to a compulsory purchase order being made in respect to the property to ensure that it is fully refurbished for re-use.
 At this stage the Repairs Notice has not been served, pending the outcome of the forthcoming trial.
 A back to back developer is currently being sought to take on responsibility for ownership and appropriate redevelopment of the site, involving the full restoration of the grade II listed building.
 I hope to be able to provide further positive news regarding Gwalia’s future over the coming months.”
+A further e-mail was sent to the Mayor of Liverpool on the 24th Feb 2015 and I also received the encouraging response: “Further to my previous response, I can confirm that the City Council has recently offered to buy the property from the present owner and are awaiting a response.
+The Council is now considering making a Compulsory Purchase Order of the land in the event that the offer is rejected to ensure that the grade II listed building is saved from being lost.
+Working with a preferred developer, the Council hopes to secure the full repair of the property and beneficial use before further deterioration sets in.”

 However, a further e-mail to the Mayor of Liverpool resulted in the following reply: